energiezwerg/smarthome/doc/how-to-build-docs.rst

 If you are using virtualenv or pyenv you might first checkout your environment and choose a different way

-Then you simply start the shell script build_doc by typing './build_doc.sh
+Then you simply copy the file build_doc.sh from the doc directory to an empty directory on your system and start the shell script build_doc by typing './build_doc.sh

 You will find your newly created files in doc/developer/build/html or doc/user/build/html.
 Your starting point is index.html